-- Develop enrollment and retention strategies at the institutional, school and program levels that account for our mission, market demand, cost, and capacity. - Continue to strengthen the University's data analytics efforts regarding recruitment, persistence, and graduation, as well as enrollment, placement testing, housing, and financial aid projections. - Strengthen partnerships with high schools and community colleges through programs such as our Dual-Credit and Transfer Pathways programs.
+- Develop enrollment and retention strategies at the institutional, school and program level that account for our mission, market demand, cost, and capacity. - Continue to strengthen the University's data analytics efforts regarding recruitment, persistence, and graduation, as well as enrollment, placement testing, housing, and financial aid projections. - Recognize and support the inherent value and contributions of faculty in their courses (program, at-some-distance, G, service, and curricular subscripts), as well as activities outside of the classroom, such as preceptorial advising and internship supervision. - Strengthen partnerships with high schools and community colleges through programs such as our Dual-Credit and Transfer Pathways programs.